-4. Unobserved Heterogeneity in Repairable Systems.
+4 Unobserved Heterogeneity in Repairable Systems

 Analyses of reliability data often lead to an apparent decreasing failure rate which could be counterintuitive in view of wear and ageing effects.
 Proschan [57] pointed out that such observed decreasing rates could be caused by unobserved heterogeneity.
 Proschan presented failure data from 17 air conditioner systems on Boeing 720 airplanes.
 Applying Mann's [51] nonparametric trend test to each system and then combining to a global test statistic he argued that there is no significant trend in the failure times for each separate plane.
-He then concluded by a similar test that "it seems safe to accept the exponential distribution as describing the failure interval, although to each plane may correspond a different failure rate".
+He then showed by a similar test that "it seems safe to accept the exponential distribution as describing the failure interval, although to each plane may correspond a different failure rate".
 He demonstrated this last fact statistically by using a result from Barlow, Marshall and Proschan [7] which implies that a mixture of exponential distributions has a decreasing failure rate.
-More precisely, he applied again the Mann test, which is sensitive to a decreasing failure rate, on the pooled inter-failure times from all the planes.
+More precisely, he used again a Mann type test which was obtained by pooling the inter-failure times from all the planes and which is sensitive to a decreasing failure rate.
 In this way he obtained a P-value of 0.007 for the null hypothesis of identical exponential distributions of the inter-failure times.